This post contains affiliate links. We only recommend products we love and use!

 Second, it adds up very quickly.
 I have my employer take an extra $40 out of each of my paychecks for taxes.
 So at the end of the year, I’ll get an extra $1040 on top of my regular return.

 How’s THAT for saving money?
 This tactic adds up to an average savings of $80 a month.
+For me, this is the best way to save money.

 Use Promo Codes When Shopping Online